description : | Ce chapitre du livre Zabbix, intitulé « HA Setup », explique

 or if your database is MySQL or MariaDBUbuntu

-or if your database is MySQL or MariaDBConfiguring Zabbix Server 1
+or if your database is MySQL or MariaDBConfiguration du serveur Zabbix 1

 Specify the frontend node address for failover scenarios: